 The Decree-Law of 1935 was applicable to the wines and spirits, and the INAO (Institut National de l’Origine et de la Qualité) was responsible for their definition, protection, and control.
-Most of the French Appellations are dating back from 1936 and after.
+Most of the French Appellations are dating back to 1936 and after.
 The AOC regulation was extended to all agricultural and food products in 1990.

-Any bottle prior 1935 may have not indicated the appellation on the label, therefore, unless the bottle has been relabeled at the winery due to a necessary/requested reconditioning of the bottle, or if it was current practice at the time for the negociant/broker/merchant of that specific wine to mention the name of the region of origin, any vintages prior 1935 mentioning it is surely a fake.
+Any bottle prior to 1935 may have not indicated the appellation on the label, therefore, unless the bottle has been relabeled at the winery due to a necessary/requested reconditioning of the bottle, or if it was current practice at the time for the negociant/broker/merchant of that specific wine to mention the name of the region of origin, any vintages prior 1935 mentioning it is surely a fake.

-Consult the list of the Appellation Controlee of Wikipedia for the date (I could not find the official list on the website of the INAO… an idea maybe for them to add)
+Consult the list of the Appellation Controlee of Wikipedia for the date (I could not find the official list on the website of the INAO… maybe an idea for them to add)

 Wrong Owner or Producer

 Be aware of the owner changes.
 Counterfeit / Fake wines may state the wrong owner or producer on the label (due to lack of knowledge usually or simply counting on the credulity of some uninformed buyers).